-Probate Code § 5203 (added).
-Creation of multiple-party relationship
+Probate Code §5203 (added).
+Creation of multipleparty relationship

-- SEC. .
-Section 5203 is added to the Probate Code to read: - 5203. (a) The following words contained in a signature card, passbook, contract, or instrument evidencing an account, or words to the same effect, executed before, on, or after July 1, 1990, create the following accounts: - (1) Joint account: "This account/certificate of deposit is jointly owned by the named parties.
-On the death of any of them, ownership passes to the survivor(s)." - (2) P.O.D. account with single party: "This account/certificate of deposit is owned by the named party.
-Upon the death of that party, ownership passes to the named P.O.D. payee(s)." - (3) P.O.D. account with multiple parties: "This account is jointly owned by the named parties.
+5203. (a) Words in substantially the following form in a signature card, passbook, contract, or instrument evidencing an account, or words to the same effect, executed before, on, or after July 1, 1990, create the following accounts:

+(1) Joint account: "This account or certificate is owned by the named parties.
+On the death of any of them, ownership passes to the survivor(s)."

+(2) P.O.D. account with single party: "This account or certificate is owned by the named party.
+Upon the death of that party, ownership passes to the named pay-ondeath payee(s)."

+(3) P.O.D. account with multiple parties: "This account or certificate is owned by the named parties.
 Upon the death of any of them, ownership passes to the survivor(s).
+Upon the death of all of them, ownership passes to the named pay-on-death payee(s)."

+(4) Joint account of husband and wife with right of survivorship: "This account or certificate is owned by the named parties, who are husband and wife, and is presumed to be their community property.
+On the death of either of them, ownership passes to the survivor."

+(5) Community property account of husband and wife: "This account or certificate is the community property of the named parties who are husband and wfie.
+The ownership during lifetime of both of the spouses and upon the death of one of the spouses is determined by the law applicable to community property generally."

+(6) Tenancy in common account: "This account or certificate is owned by the named parties as tenants in common.
+On the death of any party, the ownership interest of that party passes to the named pay-on-death payee(s) of that party or, if none, to the estate of that party."

-Upon the death of all of the parties, ownership passes to the named P.O.D. beneficiary(ies)." - (b) Use of the form language provided in this section is not necessary to create an account that is governed by this part.
-A contract of deposit using language that is not substantially the form language provided in this section is nevertheless governed by the provisions of this part that govern that type of account if the contract of deposit creates substantially the same relationship between the parties as an account created using the form language provided in this section.
-By way of illustration and not of limitation, (1) a joint account has rights of survivorship as provided in this part even though no mention is made of any right of survivorship unless there is clear and convincing evidence of a different intent and (2) a P.O.D. account with multiple parties may be combined with an agency account described in Section 5204.
+(b) Use of the form language provided in this section is not necessary to create an account that is governed by this part.
+If the contract of deposit creates substantially the same relationship between the parties as an account created using the form language provided in this section, the provisions of this part apply to the same extent as if the form language had been used.

 Comment.
 Section 5203 is a new provision drawn in part from Section 705.02 of Wisconsin Statutes Annotated (West 1981 & Supp.
+1987).